Cesare (manga): Manga

 Cesare was written and illustrated by Fuyumi Soryo and supervised by Dante scholar Motoaki Hara.
-The manga premiered in the No. 17 issue of Kodansha's seinen (young men's) manga magazine Morning in March 2005.
+The manga premiered in the No. 17 issue of Kodansha's seinen (young men's) manga magazine Morning in March 24, 2005.
 It was serialized irregularly and, at one point, went on a four-year hiatus that lasted from October 2014 to November 15, 2018.
 The manga ended after 16 years of serialization in the No. 52 issue of Morning on November 25, 2021.
 Its chapters were collected into 13 tankōbon (compiled volumes) published by Kodansha's KC Deluxe imprint from October 23, 2006, to January 21, 2022.
 Cesare has also been published in Italian by Star Comics and French by Ki-oon.

-A side story manga, titled Canzoniere, began serialization on the Morning Two website on February 27, 2025.
+A side story manga, titled Canzoniere, was serialized on the Morning Two website from February 27, to June 5, 2025.